 \section{Detailed Formulation of TreeVAE}

-The TreeVAE is a novel deep generative model proposed by \cite{manduchi_tree_2023}.
-Built upon the VAE framework originally introduced by \cite{kingma_auto-encoding_2013}, TreeVAEs inherently possess stochastic latent variables.
-However, unlike traditional VAEs, TreeVAEs organize these latent variables in a learnable binary tree structure , enabling them to capture complex hierarchical relationships.
+Here, we provide a more in-depth introduction to TreeVAE, closely following the original paper \cite{manduchi_tree_2023}.
+Built upon the VAE framework \cite{kingma_auto-encoding_2013}, TreeVAEs inherently possess stochastic latent variables.
+However, unlike traditional VAEs, TreeVAEs organize these latent variables in a learnable binary tree structure as shown in Figure \ref{fig:treevae}, enabling them to capture complex hierarchical relationships.

 In the TreeVAE framework, the tree hierarchically divides the data, yielding separate stochastic embeddings for each node.
 This division into nodes induces a probability distribution, allowing each sample to navigate through the nodes of the tree in a probabilistic manner, from the root to the leaf.
 Ideally, high-variance features should be partitioned at earlier stages in the tree, while deeper nodes encapsulate more detailed concepts.
 The flexible tree structure is learned during training and is specific to the data distribution.
-This structure allows the incorporation of sample-specific probability distributions over the different paths in the tree, as further explained in Section \ref{sec:model_formulation}.
+This structure allows for the incorporation of sample-specific probability distributions over the different paths in the tree, as further explained in Section \ref{sec:model_formulation}.
 In this manner, TreeVAEs contribute to the generation of comprehensive hierarchical data representations.

-TreeVAE combines elements from both LadderVAE \citep{sonderby_ladder_2016} and ANT \citep{tanno_adaptive_2019}, aiming to create a VAE-based model capable of performing hierarchical clustering via the latent variables.
+TreeVAE combines elements from both LadderVAE \cite{sonderby_ladder_2016} and ANT \cite{tanno_adaptive_2019}, with the aim to create a VAE-based model capable of performing hierarchical clustering via the latent variables.
 Similar to LadderVAE, the inference and the generative model share the same top-down hierarchical structure.
 In fact, if we isolate a path from the root to any leaf in the tree structure of TreeVAE, we obtain an instance of the top-down model seen in LadderVAE.
 On the other side, both Adaptive Neural Trees and TreeVAE engage in representation and architecture learning during training.
 However, while ANTs are tailored for regression and classification tasks, TreeVAE's focus lies in hierarchical clustering and generative modeling.
 This allows TreeVAEs to generate new class-specific data samples based on the latent embeddings of the leaves from the tree.